 For the purpose of this inspection, the inspector visited each of the five houses and the four studio apartments.
-The inspector met with 16 of the 21 residents living in the centre.
+The inspector met briefly with 15 of the 20 residents living in the centre.
 A number of the residents met with told the inspector that they were happy living in the centre and that they enjoyed the company of staff and the other residents.
-A number of the residents were unable to tell the inspector their views of the service but appeared in good form and comfortable in the company of staff.
-Over the course of the day residents were observed going out for walks, completing horticultural activities and arts and crafts activities.
-The inspector observed a meal time in two of the houses which appeared to be an enjoyable and social experience for the residents and staff.
+Some of the other residents were unable to tell the inspector their views of the service but appeared in good form and comfortable in the company of staff.
+Over the course of the day, residents were observed going out for walks and on drives to the local village, completing horticultural activities and arts and crafts activities.
+The inspector noted that each of the houses had fun and appropriate Halloween decorations on display.
+A number of the residents spoke of a recent Halloween dress up party in a local hotel which had been attended by staff and residents.
+It was evident that the evening had been greatly enjoyed by all.

 There was an atmosphere of friendliness in each of the houses and apartments visited.
 Staff were observed conversing and joking with residents in each of the houses and responding appropriately to their verbal and non verbal cues.
 Residents appeared relaxed, happy and content in the company of staff and their fellow residents.
 Numerous photos of residents were on display and some pieces of pottery and art which had been completed by residents.
 Staff were observed to interact with residents in a caring and respectful manner.
-For example, staff were heard reassuring a resident about an upcoming outing which they appeared to be concerned about.
-Each of the houses were observed to be suitably decorated for Halloween at the time of inspection and residents met with appeared to be very proud of how their home had been decorated.

 Each of the houses and apartment visited were found to be homely and comfortable.
-However, the paint on the walls and woodwork in a significant number of areas was observed to be worn and chipped in areas.
-In addition, the carpet and flooring in a number of areas appeared worn.
-A number of the bathrooms had been identified to be in need of refurbishment.
-It was noted that since the last inspection, some refurbishment work had been completed, particularly in residents bedrooms.
+Some refurbishment works had recently been completed.
+This included, including painting of walls and woodwork in each of the houses and the purchase of new pieces of furniture.
+However, further identified refurbishment work remained outstanding.
+This included the carpet and flooring in a number of areas which appeared worn and the surfaces on kitchen doors and work tops in a number of kitchen appeared broken and or worn.
+In addition, a number of the bathrooms had been identified to be in need of refurbishment.
 Each of the houses had adequate space for residents with good sized communal areas.
 Each of the residents had their own bedroom which had been personalised to their own taste in an age appropriate manner.
 This promoted residents' independence and dignity, and recognised their individuality and personal preferences.
 There was a garden to the rear of each of the houses which had seating and tables for outdoor dining.
 Some planting of shrubs had also been completed.
 The residents also had access to a number of large communal garden areas within the campus.
 Within the wider campus, residents had access to a poly tunnel, an arts and crafts room, coffee dock, a massage area, an orchard with apple trees, a sensory garden and a farm area with two donkeys, a goat, hens and ducks.
 A pet cat was also seen wandering between houses.
-Staff spoke about how many of the residents enjoyed planting and consuming some of the vegetables grown in the poly tunnel.
+Staff spoke about how many of the residents enjoyed planting and consuming some of the vegetables grown in the poly tunnel and fruits from the orchard area.